 The 1910 Ipswich map shows the house at 21 Spring Street in Ipswich as the summer home of MIT/Harvard professor George Fillmore Swain (1857-1931).
 The Ipswich Historical Commission database shows the date of construction as 1893-1910.
-(The Ipswich assessors site gives the construction date as 1860, which appears to be erroneous.)
 The 1893 Ipswich Birdseye map shows a house that might be the wood frame section (assumed to be older).

 A circle of trees on the property has been called a “witches circle” but the origin is unknown.